 Add the granulated sugar cane and vanilla and hand mix with a fork or a whisk until all is well blended.

-Add the dry ingredients and mix by hand with a fork or a whisk (I like to use a fork).
+Add the dry ingredients to the wet and mix by hand with a fork or a whisk (I like to use a fork).

 Transfer the batter into the prepared pan, spread evenly and bake in preheated oven on middle rack for 35 to 40 minutes.
 The cake is done when the top is cracked and firm and toothpick test shows traces of moist chocolate.
 Allow to cool completely before serving.
 Store leftovers in a covered container in or out of the fridge.
 Tastes even better the next day.